ChrisViral/RealChute/Output/readme.txt

 v1.2
 WARNING: ALL VESSELS AND CRAFT FILES WILL BREAK WITH THIS UPDATE.
 YOU HAVE BEEN WARNED.
--v0.24 compatibility, built to work on Windows x64 -Completely changed the way multiple chutes on a part are handled¸ -Very large part of the code refactored, once again -Options from the RealChute_Settings.cfg file are now available to be tweaked from the SpaceCenter, icon gracefully offered by sumghai
+-v0.24 compatibility, built to work on Windows x64 -Completely changed the way multiple chutes on a part are handledÂ¸ -Very large part of the code refactored, once again -Options from the RealChute_Settings.cfg file are now available to be tweaked from the SpaceCenter, icon gracefully offered by sumghai
 -Parachutes are now contained into PARACHUTE{} nodes inside PART configs